-Iran’s revolutionary guards repel an attack by armed terrorists on a checkpoint on the border with Pakistan.
+Iran’s revolution guards repel an attack by armed terrorists on a checkpoint on the border with Pakistan.

 The Islamic Revolution Guard Corps (IRGC) said Tuesday a terrorist attack on a border checkpoint in southeastern Iran was pushed back by its forces in early September.